14 Vegetables That Cause Gas and Less Gassy Alternatives

 1. Take Smaller Bites and Chew Thoroughly

-Rushed eating with large mouthfuls often leads to poor digestion and greatly increases the chance of food fermenting in the bowel and causing too much flatulence.
+Rushed eating with large mouthfuls often leads to poor digestion and increases the chance of food fermenting in the bowel and causing too much flatulence.

 Chewing your food thoroughly mixes in saliva which starts off proper digestive processes.
 It also makes it easier for your stomach to break down your meal and lessens the chance of food reaching the lower intestine only partially digested.

-Drinking a lot of liquid with a meal can cause similar problems.
-Soda is particularly bad due to its bizarre ingredients, but any liquid in large amounts can dilute stomach acids and disrupt the normal breakdown of your food.
+Acidic soda is particularly bad due to its bizarre ingredients, but any liquid in large amounts can dilute stomach acids and disrupt the normal breakdown of your food.

-2. Start off Slowly with Problem Vegetables
+3. Start off Slowly with Gassy Vegetables

 The vegetables on the list above are some of the healthiest around but it’s generally best to start off slowly when adding more of them to your diet.

-Unsoaked beans and legumes will often cause gas due to their very high raffinose content but there are some more potential solutions, including for baked beans here.
+Unsoaked beans and legumes will often cause heavy gas due to their very high raffinose content but there are some more potential solutions, including for baked beans here.

 Many people find they can handle cruciferous vegetables, like broccoli and cauliflower, well if they build up of their intestinal tolerance to them over time.
 This involves starting off slowly with a smaller amount in meals and gradually increasing the serving size.

 Artichokes, though, do seem to have strong gas producing effects even at smaller servings and it takes a very capable digestive tract to handle them without intestinal upsets.
 With so many other healthy veggies out there I’d suggest artichoke is one of the gas causing vegetables best avoided.

-3. Improve the Intestinal Environment
+5. Improve Your Intestinal Environment

 Belly bloat, abdominal pain and really smelly flatulence can be symptomatic of unbalanced intestinal flora.
 The bacteria in your digestive tract can either be incredibly beneficial to your health, or quite destructive to it.